microsoft/fast/sites/website/src/docs/introduction.md

 To understand how FAST can help you, let's take a look at the **FAST tech stack from top to bottom**.

 At the top of the stack, FAST provides a set of Web Components: **`@microsoft/fast-components`**.
-This library include a common set of components found in many websites and apps.
+This library includes a common set of components found in many websites and apps.

 <div markdown="1" style={{ display:"flex", justifyContent:"center", marginBottom:"20px" }}>